 They tend to make a big appearance around Christmas time.
 Why mainly at Christmas I don’t know because infused oils are a wonderful addition to your staple condiment supply and make a great table setting too.

-As you will probably remember, I’ve got this rather large bottle of Olive Oil from www.fineoilsandingredients.com !!!!
+I’ve got this rather large bottle of Olive Oil from Fine Oils and ingredients (sadly they are no longer operating) !!!!

 With a bottle of Olive Oil as big and tasty as mine, I could make a batch of different infused oils using my Sri Lankan spices, to my hearts content!
 This is such an easy product to make and what is so great about this, is that there are no rules as to which ingredients you can and can’t use.
 Start with some of your favourites and then move on to more adventurous ones.
 Not only will you have the satisfaction of having produced this yourself, you can also source the freshest and most wholesome ingredients of your choosing.
 You’ll find that it is a lot cheaper than buying an off the shelf version!!